-- Skin cancer, uncontrolled growth of abnormal skin cells.
+- Cancer, uncontrolled growth of abnormal skin cells.

-Certain lifestyle factors can lead to the development of a skin disease.
-Underlying health conditions may affect your skin, too.
-Common causes of skin diseases include:
+Certain lifestyle factors can lead to the development of skin problems.
+Underlying causes may affect your skin, too.
+Common causes of skin problems include:

 - Bacteria trapped in your pores or hair follicles.

 - Conditions that affect your thyroid, kidneys or immune system.